1SamanthaRose/federal-spending/README.md

 # federal-spending
-leveraging LLMs to augment the information available on USASpending's website
+Leveraging LLMs to augment the information available on USASpending's website

+www.usaspending.gov